wideopensource/ctdd/README.md

 }
 ```

-To use this in real life install the package with `pip install cttd` (in a virtualenv if you prefer), and run `python add3.py` after each add test or add code iteration.
+To use this in real life install the package with `pip install ctdd` (in a virtualenv if you prefer), and run `python add3.py` after each add test or add code iteration.

 Test output is exactly what unittest said (with distutils deprecation warning removed):